PARNKOT/IPScanner/README.md

 # IPScanner

-  To install ipscanner change working directory on <script_directory> and run:
+  Move IPScanner directory to your <home directory> and run:
   > ./install.sh